CarlSargunar/Aspire-Demo/README.md

 - .NET 8.0
     - .NET Aspire workload: (Installed with the Visual Studio installer or the .NET CLI)
-- An OCI compliant container runtime, such as:
-    - Docker Desktop
+- Docker Desktop or a local Docker installation
-    - Podman
 - An IDE or text editor, such as:
     - Visual Studio
     - Visual Studio Code